newsic/newsic/README.md

 newsic's backend is based on Python 3 and the [Flask](https://github.com/pallets/flask) framework, while the frontend uses [Plyr](https://github.com/sampotts/plyr) (which comes bundled with this repository).
 Required Python packages are listed in the [requirements.txt](/requirements.txt).

+### Optional dependencies

+Starting with version 0.3 newsic offers support for caching, compressing and minifying - based on [Flask Caching](https://github.com/sh4nks/flask-caching), [Flask-Compress](https://github.com/libwilliam/flask-compress) and [htmlmin](https://github.com/mankyd/htmlmin).
+The packages are installable with `pip install -r requirements-performance.txt`.
+See [config.py.example](/config.py.example) for all available options and module documentation.

+For using `.env` and `.flaskenv` newsic supports python-dotenv.
+Installable with `pip install -r requirements-env.txt` or, more directly: `pip install python-dotenv`.

-## Usage
+## Run

 1. Clone this repository: `git clone https://github.com/newsic/newsic.git`
-2. Create a config.py from config.py.example
+2. Go to newsic/newsic and create a config.py from config.py.example
 3. Add your API keys ([YouTube](https://developers.google.com/youtube/v3/getting-started), [Vimeo](https://developer.vimeo.com/api)) to config.py
 4. Install the minimal requirements with `pip install -r requirements.txt`; you might want to use a virtual environment
-5. Start newsic with `python3 newsic.py`, which is now available at [127.0.0.1:5000](http://127.0.0.1:5000)
+5. Set newsic as Flask app with `export FLASK_APP=newsic` and start it with `flask run`.
+The script is now running at [127.0.0.1:5000](http://127.0.0.1:5000)

-### Performance and caching

-Starting with version 0.3 newsic offers optional support for caching, compressing and minifying - based on [Flask Caching](https://github.com/sh4nks/flask-caching), [Flask-Compress](https://github.com/libwilliam/flask-compress) and [Flask-HTMLmin](https://github.com/hamidfzm/Flask-HTMLmin).
-The packages are installable with `pip install -r requirements-performance.txt`.
-See [config.py.example](/config.py.example) for all available options and module documentation.

 ### Deployment